oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_install.md

 ## Manual Installation (optional)

-Not recommended, just to install for some oddball environments where one-click scripts won't run, or if you want to understand the most basic Incus installation process.
+Not recommended for normal usage.
+Use it only when one-click scripts cannot run in your environment, or when you want to learn the base Incus installation process.

 ### Disable Firewall